christoph-lechner/wiki-eventstreamer/streamreader/README.md

 ## Running it
 ### For Production: Running using systemctl
-The advantage of using `systemd` is that the program is launched at system start up and is automatically restarted in the unlikely case of a crash.
+One key advantage of using `systemd` is that the program is launched at system start up and is automatically restarted in the unlikely case of a crash.
 For a few notes taken while setting up my installation, see [here](config_systemctl.md).

 ### For Testing: Running on the Command Line